 Value betting is not an easy concept to understand.
 Most casual bettors simply do not understand what is involved in value betting and why it is so key to long term success as a bettor.
-Many novice bettors have difficulty getting their head around the idea that while a team may be at long odds and only a slight chance to win an upcoming football match, they may in fact be the value bet.
+Many novice bettors have difficulty getting their head around the idea that while a team may be at long odds and only a slight chance to win an upcoming football match, they may, in fact, be the value bet.

 Value Betting: What is it?

 The difference between a profitable bettor and an unprofitable bettor is the ability to firstly, identify value bets and secondly, only bet when there is a value bet available.
 That’s why you need value bets explained.

-In essence a successful bettor understands the difference between the probability of a team winning an upcoming contest and the probability of that team winning in comparison to the odds available from a given bookmaker.
+In essence, a successful bettor understands the difference between the probability of a team winning an upcoming contest and the probability of that team winning in comparison to the odds available from a given bookmaker.

 Successful betting is in finding value bets and remaining disciplined, betting only when you have found value.
 This often means betting on underdogs at long odds, holding your nerve waiting for the big upset that will surely come.
 Think of all those huge upsets in the world of sport, occurring week after week across a broad range of sports.
 When these upsets happen, you might often wonder about who would have bet on that team.
-The answer is, profitable patient and disciplined bettors.
+The answer is patient and disciplined bettors.